Searching...

 Matsusada Precision's high-voltage power supplies

-PCB mount (on-board) type high-voltage power supply: Link to our products line
+PCB mount (on-board) type high-voltage power supply

 The supply range of our on-board high voltage power supply is from 50V to 10kV voltage and 0.1W to 30W power.

-Chassis-mount high-voltage power supply modules: Link to our products line
+Chassis-mount high-voltage power supply modules

 The supply range of our chassis-mount high-voltage power supplies is from 0.3kvV to 50kV voltage and 1W to 1.2kW power.

-Benchtop High Voltage Power Supplies: Link to our products line
+Benchtop High Voltage Power Supplies

 Bench-top high-voltage power supplies are compact, high-voltage power supplies that can be used immediately by simply connecting them to a commercial AC power source.
 The indicator and voltage adjustment volume make it easy to set the output voltage.
 In addition, the high-voltage output uses a high-voltage connector for easy and safe connection to the load.